infrahq/infra/docs/identity-providers/azure-ad.md

     - From the list of claims select the `email` claim.
     - Click **Add**.
 ![Add the email claim](../images/azure-setup/connect-users-azure-4.png)

+    - If prompted to "Turn on the Microsoft Graph email permission (required for claims to appear in token)", please add it.
+(You will also add it in the next step.)

 8. Navigate to **API permissions**.
     - Click **Add a permission**.
     - Click **Microsoft Graph**.